Affiliate disclosure: This post contains booking links. If you use them we earn a small commission at no cost to you.

 Is there a bus from the airport?

-Do airport taxis accept card payment?
+Do airport taxis take cards?

 Is it safe to take an airport taxi?